XanderLuciano/webgl-devtools/README.md

 # Releasing

-(Guesses from a non-maintainer) Run build/build.sh, which should concatenate the src files and copy to your (Mac) clipboard.
-Then paste into the top of `content_script_init.js`.
+~~(Guesses from a non-maintainer) Run build/build.sh, which should concatenate the src files and copy to your (Mac) clipboard.
+Then paste into the top of `content_script_init.js`. ~~

+Currently no idea!
+Works when you load it directly into Chrome though.